North Cape (New Zealand): History

+The first Admiralty chart of the far north of New Zealand, published in 1857, showed "North Cape (Otou)" as the eastern point of the headland, that is, Titirangi Point and Murimotu Island, and this is continued on official maps to the present.
+However, Cook's description of North Cape matches the whole headland plus Waikuku Flat, and "North Cape" is also presently used to refer to the whole landform.

+The westernmost point of the headland was first named "Kerr Point" on the Admiralty chart of 1857.
+Through the 19th century, maps identified it as such, but maps in the 20th century started to show "Kerr Point" as being the northernmost point.
+This was corrected in 1966, when the northernmost point was given the official name "Surville Cliffs", and "Kerr Point" was returned to its original location.
+"Surville Cliffs" was changed to "Hikurua / de Surville Cliffs" in 2015.

+Ecology and conservation

-A large part of North Cape is enclosed in the North Cape Scientific Reserve.
-The reserve’s purpose is to protect the unique flora and fauna of the area, some of it endemic to a small area on Surville Cliffs.
-An electrified fence was erected in 2000 to create a mainland island by excluding the possums, feral pigs and semi-wild horses of the area.
-The reserve is closed to the public and managed by the Department of Conservation (DoC).
+A large part of North Cape is enclosed in the North Cape Scientific Reserve, whose purpose is to protect the unique flora and fauna of the area, some of it endemic to a small area on Surville Cliffs.
+An electrified fence was erected in 2000 to create a mainland island by excluding the possums, feral pigs and semi-feral horses of the area.
+The reserve is managed by the Department of Conservation (DOC) and is closed to the public.

-Much of Waikuku Flat is in another DoC reserve, the Mokaikai Scenic Reserve, which stretches south to Parengarenga Harbour.
+Much of Waikuku Flat is in the Mokaikai Scenic Reserve, another reserve managed by DOC, which stretches south to Parengarenga Harbour.
 This reserve is open to the public but land access is via an area in Māori tribal ownership and a permit is required from the controlling Māori body to cross the land.
 Another strip of Māori land lies between the Mokaikai reserve and the North Cape reserve.
 This strip includes the southern part of North Cape and the northern edge of Waikuku Flat.
 It stretches from Kerr Point and the north end of Tom Bowling Bay on the north coast across to Tokatoka Point on the west coast.